microsoft/sqlworkshops-sql2022workshop/README.md

 To complete this workshop you will need the following:

-- Clone the workshop using git from https://github.com/microsoft/sqlworkshops-sql2022workshop.git.
-All the scripts and files in the labs are found in the **sql2022workshop** folder.
+- Clone the workshop using git from https://github.com/microsoft/sqlworkshops-sql2022workshop.git or download a zip file of the scripts from https://github.com/microsoft/sqlworkshops-sql2022workshop/archive/refs/heads/main.zip.
+You will need to expand the zip file after downloading.
+All the scripts and files for the exercises are found in the **sql2022workshop** folder.
-- Install the software as listed in the **Setup** section below
+- Setup a machine or VM and install the software and supporting files as listed in the **Setup** section below

 Each module of this workshop can be studied and used independently of each other or taken all as a single set of exercises.
 The Modules are designed in a sequence but you can use each of them one at a time at your own pace.